 Digital PR represents a more holistic, dynamic way of thinking about earned media.
 It takes select principles of traditional PR and integrates the mission of SEO, in order to produce more consistent, measurable results.

 Digital PR link building is the practice of producing newsworthy stories and data to earn attention and links from mainstream media publications.
 It’s a niche SEO service that’s growing in popularity and needs precise execution to be successful.

-This is where digital PR is superior to traditional PR—since we’re not trying to influence or convert prospects on the spot, we have the freedom to produce stories that are more relevant and interesting to journalists.
+This is where Digital PR is superior to traditional PR—since we’re not trying to influence or convert prospects on the spot, we have the freedom to produce stories that are more relevant and interesting to journalists.

 We tend to see higher placement rates from these non-promotional stories.
 Each one of these helps strengthen a website’s overall visibility in Google searches.
 Websites start to see improved rankings in organic search for keywords they’ve targeted as part of their SEO strategy.